- Panama kayak adventure

 Minimum 4 persons.

-Year around.
+Year-round Panama kayak adventure.
 The rainy season in Panama starts in April-May and ends by November-December.

 A strong north wind blows January through March, and the water is cooler.
 The rest of the year there are chances of rain but usually there is better visibility for snorkeling, less waves, and the water is warmer.

 Mamey Island is a favorite local destination.
-For that reason we wont dare to visit on weekends or holidays.
+For that reason we wont dare to visit it on weekends or holidays.
 It will be crowded, guaranteed.

 Also, since it is a private island, its owner my change visiting policy any time.
 If for any reason we can not camp on it there are close by alternatives.